RussianFox/imap/README.md

 Screenshots: http://zabbiximap.lisss.ru/

-This version is designed for Zabbix versions 2.2 and 2.4
+This version is designed for Zabbix versions 3.x

 In old versions of efficiency is not guaranteed and will not be further developed.